CloudEngineHub/Morpheus-Hardware/README.md

 ### Mouth module

-Two mouth_motor_mounting_platform_for_smiling_six-bar_mechanisms are installed on the mouth_baseplate.
+Two *mouth_motor_mounting_platform_for_smiling_six-bar_mechanisms* are installed on the *mouth_baseplate*.

 <img src="media/mouth_1.jpg" alt="teaser_1" height="600"/>

 Two rods and two servo motors form the five-bar mechanism.
-And the latter are installed on the mouth_motor_mounting_platform_for_smiling_six-bar_mechanisms.
+And the latter are installed on the *mouth_motor_mounting_platform_for_smiling_six-bar_mechanisms*.

 <img src="media/mouth_2.jpg" alt="teaser_1" height="600"/>

-Three servo motors are then installed on the mouth_baseplate to control the upper lips.
+Three servo motors are then installed on the *mouth_baseplate* to control the upper lips.

 <img src="media/mouth_3.jpg" alt="teaser_1" height="600"/>

-At the front of the mouth_baseplate, there are two mounting structures，which is used to install the three of the six rods of the six-bar mechanism used to control the lips.
+At the front of the *mouth_baseplate*, there are two mounting structures，which is used to install the three of the six rods of the six-bar mechanism used to control the lips.

 <img src="media/mouth_4.jpg" alt="teaser_1" height="600"/>